Jinstronda/augusta_labs_challenge/README.md

 This is a general pattern in ML systems: the simpler approach often works better.
 The complexity should be in the model, not in the code around it.

+## Enhanced System with Geographic Filtering

+The system now includes geographic eligibility checking - a critical requirement for government incentives.
+Companies must be both semantically relevant AND located in the correct geographic area.

+The enhanced pipeline adds two stages:
+1. **Location Enrichment**: Google Maps API with intelligent caching
+2. **Geographic Analysis**: GPT-5-mini determines eligibility based on Portuguese administrative divisions

+Results show 100% accuracy in geographic classification and excellent semantic matching (0.5+ scores for top matches).

 ## Two-Stage Retrieval

 The two-stage architecture (fast search + precise reranking) is standard in modern search systems.
 You see it in Google, in recommendation systems, in RAG applications.
 The reason is fundamental: you can't run expensive models on millions of items, but you can't get good results with cheap models either.